torgeirl/kubernetes-playbooks/README.md

  `$ chmod 0600 keystone_rc.sh`

 The `keystone_rc.sh` file will contain your API password so be careful with where you store it, and make sure it's private.
 Once it is, add your API password for OpenStack.
+You can also modify the worker count, network version, etc.

 Then load the file to the shell environment on the local computer: